Weelson7/-Adventure/BUILD_PHASE1.10.x.md

 ├── SettlementGeneratorTest.java (NEW)
 ├── ProphecyGeneratorTest.java (NEW)
 ├── QuestGeneratorTest.java (NEW)
+├── VillageTest.java (NEW) ✅ IMPLEMENTED (11 tests)
+├── VillageManagerTest.java (NEW - planned)
+├── RoadTileTest.java (NEW) ✅ IMPLEMENTED (11 tests)
-├── VillageManagerTest.java (NEW)
+├── EntranceSideTest.java (NEW) ✅ IMPLEMENTED (10 tests)
-├── RoadGeneratorTest.java (NEW)
+├── RoadGeneratorTest.java (NEW - planned)
-├── StructurePlacementRulesTest.java (NEW)
+├── StructurePlacementRulesTest.java (NEW - planned)
 ├── ClanExpansionSimulatorTest.java (NEW)
 ├── StructureLifecycleManagerTest.java (NEW)
 ├── QuestDynamicGeneratorTest.java (NEW)